Free Weather Apps

 TuscALERT - Tuscaloosa County EMA

 Not an App (so you don't have to download it) but allows people to sign up to get FREE weather and other alerts through cell or home phones, text messaging, and e-mails (the user picks).
-Click Here to find out more or click the button above the EMA logo to go ahead and sign up.
+Click the button below to find out more or click the button above the EMA logo to go ahead and sign up.

 Alabama Saf-T-Net – Baron